network-for-good/dev-test/README.md

 * When complete, you will see a success message such as:  `Tests:       8 passed, 8 total`

+## Front-End Development

+* Visit the elements/html_test page locally to view the questions.
+Add and change the HAML code to answer the questions.
+You should not need to make any changes to CSS.

+* Please provide your answers within that file.

 ## Delivery Instructions

 Solutions should be delivered via GitHub, since Network for Good uses GitHub for source control.
 Part of our assessment includes evaluating your ability to use Git branches and pull requests.
 Once your solution is complete: